-During 2020, \$4.0m (2019: \$4.7m) was charged to the Income statement by the Company and the consolidated entity in respect of share-based transactions settled in equity.
-This expense was computed from the fair values of the share-based payment transactions when contracted, arising under employee share awards made in accordance with HSBC Holdings plo's reward structures.
+During 2021, \$6.4m (2020: \$4.0m) was charged to the Income statement by the Company and the consolidated entity in respect of share-based transactions.
+This expense was computed from the fair values of the share-based payment transactions when contracted, arising under employee share awards made in accordance with HSBC Holdings plc's reward structures.